KacperMrozKrakow/Stock-Price-Prediction/README.md

 ## Usage

-Once all dependencies are installed, you can run the script to fetch stock data, train the LSTM model, and generate predictions.
+Once all dependencies are installed, you can run the script to fetch stock data, train the LSTM model, and generate predictions on any publicly listed company.

-   python main.py

 The program will:

 - Fetch historical stock data for Apple, Tesla, Nvidia, and Meta using yfinance.